 Using Air B and B or booking.com or an independent travel agent where you can pay a deposit

 We use Air b and b loads or booking.com.
-This may sounds obvious but the reason we have used them in terms of managing our paying out and holiday funds is that sometimes you can book through booking.com and choose to pay on arrival and with Air B and B you have the option of paying half up front and half a few months before or when you have it so its ideal for getting things in the calendar and being affordable.
-I have also recently qualified as an Independent Travel Agent which I work around my full time job and so I get discounted rates on travel and earn commission back on our own bookings!
-If you want to know more about how you can do the same you can find out more here
+This may sound obvious but the reason we have used them in terms of managing our paying out and holiday funds is that sometimes you can book through booking.com and choose to pay on arrival and with Air B and B you have the option of paying half up front and half a few months before or when you have it so its ideal for getting things in the calendar and being affordable.
+I have also recently qualified as an Independent Travel Agent which I work around my full-time job and so I get discounted rates on travel and earn commission back on our own bookings!
+If you want to know more about how you can do the same you can pop us a message.

 Making the most of bank holidays